Yinlong | Chinas “Hidden Dragon” of the Late Jurassic

 Yinlong Origins, Taxonomy, and Timeline

-The Yinlong derives its name from the Chinese words ‘yǐn’ meaning hidden and ‘lóng’ meaning dragon.
-This name is not only a nod to the dinosaur’s elusive nature but also a tribute to the rich cultural heritage of China, where its fossils were first discovered.
+Yinlong gets its name from the Mandarin Chinese words ‘yǐn’ meaning hidden and ‘lóng’ meaning dragon.
+This name is not only a nod to the dinosaur’s elusive nature, but also a tribute to the rich cultural heritage of China, where its fossils were first discovered.

 Discovery & Fossil Evidence

 This species was first discovered in 2004 in Xinjiang, China by a team of American and Chinese paleontologists.
 This team included renowned paleontologists Xu Xing, Catherine Forster, Jim Clark, and Mo Jinyou.
-The discovery was a significant milestone in the field of paleontology, shedding light on a previously unknown dinosaur species.
+The discovery shed light on a previously unknown dinosaur species.

-The first specimen discovered was a nearly adult animal, complete with a well-preserved skeleton and skull.
+The first, and as far as I can find, the only specimen discovered was a nearly adult animal, complete with a well-preserved skeleton and skull.
 This discovery was made in the Middle-Late Jurassic strata of the Shishugou Formation, providing valuable insights into the dinosaur’s age and the environment it lived in.

-The fossil record is quite extensive with many skeletons and skulls discovered to date.
-The abundance of these fossils has allowed paleontologists to gain a comprehensive understanding of this herbivore’s physical characteristics and lifestyle, making it one of the better-understood dinosaurs from the Late Jurassic period.
+Regardless, the holotype specimen was quite complete and has provided a good understanding of the herbivore’s physical characteristics and lifestyle, making it one of the better-understood dinosaurs from the Late Jurassic period.

 Yinlong Size and Description